Pierre-vh/Fox/doc/ASTRework.md

   * Easier to manipulate AST
   * Faster parsing times
   * Will allow for a more expressive AST (through Resolved/Unresolved Exprs)
-  * Will allow for a cleaner Semantic Analysis, with less hack.
+  * Will allow for a cleaner Semantic Analysis, with less hacks.